 How To Create a High-Quality Physical Portfolio

-To create a hire-worthy portfolio, you’ll want to buy a quality folder (see the links below), decide on a medium that you are going to create your art with, and use the correct paper for that medium.
-It sounds complicated but it’s actually quite simple.
+If you want to get hired as an apprentice, you’ll want to buy a quality folder, decide on a medium that you are going to create your designs with, and use the correct paper for that medium.
+If you want to get hired as a tattoo artist, your portfolio should only include pictures of your tattoos.

 You’ll need the following tools: